ADVERTISEMENT

 Skip holiday costumes, and keep pets outfit-free, unless your dog or cat loves it, Wismer says.
 For some animals, wearing festive sweaters and headgear can be stressful.
 “If you do dress up your pet, make sure the costume or clothing does not limit his or her movement, sight, or ability to breathe, bark, or meow,” Wismer says.
 Costumes should be well fitting and free from choking hazards, she adds.

-Keep an eye on pets once they’re wearing a holiday outfit, too.
+Keep an eye on pets if they’re wearing a holiday outfit, too.
 “Supervision is key to making sure no mishaps occur as a result of dressing up your pets,” Myers says.

 Two boys look at a menorah in a window.